Kenneth Gainwell Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 Matchup vs. Dallas

-- Against the Cowboys, Gainwell's two rushing yards in his lone career matchup are 13.5 fewer than his over/under in Saturday's game.
+- Gainwell notched two rushing yards in his one career matchup against the Cowboys, 15.5 fewer yards than his over/under in Saturday's game.

-- Gainwell did not have a touchdown run in that matchup against the Cowboys.
+- Gainwell did not have a touchdown run in that outing against the Cowboys.

-- In terms of defending against the run, the Cowboys are 15th in the NFL, conceding 110.6 yards per game.
+- Conceding 110.6 rushing yards per game, the Cowboys have the 15th-ranked run defense in the NFL.

-- Gainwell and the Eagles will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).
+- The Eagles are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this season).

 Recent Performances

-- Last week against the Football Team, Gainwell racked up four yards on one carry (averaging four yards per carry).
+- In last week's matchup with the Football Team, Gainwell rushed for four yards on one carry (averaging four yards per attempt).

-- During his last three games, Gainwell has 4 yards on one carries (1.3 ypg), with zero touchdowns.
+- In his last three games, Gainwell has piled up one carries for 4 yards (1.3 per game).

 Gainwell's Philadelphia Teammates